 The PDF for the Henyey–Greenstein phase function is separable into and components, with as usual.
 The main task is to sample .

 if ; otherwise, gives a uniform sampling over the sphere of directions.

-Given the angles , what should now be a familiar approach converts them to the direction .
+Given , what should now be a familiar approach converts them to the direction .